rethinkdb/rethinkdb-rs/api/python/accessing-rql/set_loop_type.md

         print(item)
 ```

-For a longer discussion with Tornado examples, see the documentation article on [Asynchronous connections][ac].
+For a longer discussion with both Tornado and Twisted examples, see the documentation article on [Asynchronous connections][ac].

-[ac]: /docs/async-connections/
+[ac]: /docs/async-connections/#python-with-tornado-or-twisted